PTSolns/PTSolns_InterfaceShield/README.md

 - Eight available addresses, with address legend printed on back of PCB

 Various examples are included in this package.
 For any comments or questions please contact us at contact@PTSolns.com

+## Limitations
+We realize that nothing is perfect.
+While we try to improve on the following limitations, we feel it is responsible to inform the user on known limitations.
+- Any interrupt function that is triggered by the interrupt pin (which is a signal output by the I/O expander to pin D2) must be kept as simple and clean as possible.
+The user should avoid making calls to functions of the Interface-Shield library within this interrupt function.
+Instead the user should use flags, volatile state changes, and similar within the interrupt function.
+- Many successive rapid and aggressive push button presses may result in the microcontroller freezing.
+If this happens simply press the restart button on the microcontroller.

+## Acknowledgements
+The Interface-Shield library incorporates large parts of the following libraries.
+We wish to give credit to their respective authors.
+- PCA95x5.h by Hideaki Tai, MIT License, https://github.com/hideakitai/PCA95x5
+- LiquidCrystal.h by Hans-Christoph Steiner, GNU Lesser General Public License (LGPL), https://github.com/arduino-libraries/LiquidCrystal